 The 12 best wide midfielders in Scottish football right now

+Without further ado, we’ve collated who we feel are the best 12 wide midfielders plying their trade in Scotland.
 If you want to recall last season’s elite dozen, you can find that here.

 • Click here to listen to the episode of The Terrace Scottish Football Podcast where the top 12 was debated.